Aggravating Dog Behaviors

 The symptoms are what you are experiencing.
 That’s the jumping, biting, chewing etc.

-The cause can be: he’s trying to tell you something!
+The cause can be: your dog is trying to tell you something!
 Maybe he’s saying he needs exercises or something challenging to do with his idle time.
 That could be the root cause.
+Maybe he’s unsure or frustrated so he acts out for attention – like kids do.

 Identifying the Cause of Your Dog’s Behavior Problem